circletk/obsidian-canvas-roots/wiki-content/Frontmatter-Reference.md

 # Frontmatter Reference

-This document defines all frontmatter properties recognized by Canvas Roots for person notes, place notes, and map notes.
+This document defines all frontmatter properties recognized by Canvas Roots for person notes, place notes, organization notes, and map notes.

 ---